xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-MAIL.DELETE.MAILER   Deletes an existing mailer from the active workbook
+MAIL.DELETE.MAILER&nbsp;&nbsp;&nbsp;Deletes an existing mailer from the active workbook

 Return to [top](#H)